Egress Windows Cost of Installations and Buying Guide (2023)

 Repairing a window leak normally costs about $130, although any additional damage to the surrounding area could drive up your price.
 If you just need a simple re-caulking, you’ll likely pay around $75 per window.

-Repairing damaged or faulty home window flashing involves removing the window entirely, so the cost can range from $300 up to $575 or more.
+Repairing damaged or faulty home window flashing involves removing the entire window, so the costs range from $300 up to $575 or more.
 The average price for this service is about $430, but your cost could be higher if there is associated water damage.
 Window installation after any water damage is fixed is included in the $430 average.

 A window balance repair is one of the simplest issues to fix, and you’ll likely pay around $50 for the service.
 Prices can range from $25 to $100, depending on the company and the window.